 Emil's origin story.
 Identity of one dead kid, body of another dead kid, animated by an ancient spirit bent on genocide.

-They Wasted a Perfectly Good Plot: The "a shapeshifter did it" explanation of "Lloyd"'s actions in Palmacosta is a big letdown.
-There were orbs that cause insanity as a plot point, giving us an excellent opportunity to examine the darker side of Lloyd's character and give his fairly cliche character some interesting development, yet nothing was done with it.
+They Wasted a Perfectly Good Plot: The "a shapeshifter did it" explanation of "Lloyd"'s actions in Palmacosta cuts into an interesting plot idea.
+The Centurion Cores cause insanity, giving us an excellent opportunity to examine a darker side of Lloyd's character and possibly take his character in a new direction.
+Instead Deceus is revealed to been the one doing it.